Justin Turner: Chicago Cubs

 On February 20, 2025, Turner signed a one-year, $6 million contract with the Chicago Cubs.
-On July 8, Turner hit his 200th career home run off of Joey Wentz.
-On August 3, in the bottom of the 9th inning, Turner hit his first walk-off home run off of Keegan Akin in a 5-3 win over the Baltimore Orioles.
+On July 8, Turner hit his 200th career home run off of Joey Wentz of the Minnesota Twins.
+On August 3, in the bottom of the 9th inning, Turner hit his first walk-off home run off of Keegan Akin in a 5–3 win over the Baltimore Orioles.
+In 80 total appearances for Chicago, he batted .219/.288/.314 with three home runs, 18 RBI, and two stolen bases.
 Turner's mutual option with the Cubs for 2026 was declined on November 6, making him a free agent.

+Toros de Tijuana

+On April 11, 2026, Turner signed with the Toros de Tijuana of the Mexican League.

 Personal life

-Turner married his longtime girlfriend Kourtney Pogue in December 2017.
-Their wedding, which took place at a beachfront resort in Mexico, was officiated by Orel Hershiser, former Dodger pitcher and current broadcaster.
+Turner married his longtime girlfriend in December 2017.
+Their wedding took place at a beachfront resort in Mexico and was officiated by Orel Hershiser, former Dodger pitcher and current broadcaster.
 Turner and his wife reside in Studio City.
-Their son, Bo Jordan Turner, was born in July 2024.
+Their son was born in July 2024.

-The Justin Turner Foundation
+Philanthropy

 Turner and his wife founded the Justin Turner Foundation, a 501(c)3 organization that benefits homeless veterans, children battling life-altering illnesses, and various youth baseball organizations.
 The foundation hosts an annual charity golf tournament; is an official charity for the LA Marathon; and partners with the Dream Center, 17Strong, and Paralyzed Veterans of America.
-The Los Angeles City Council declared January 22, 2019 "Justin Turner Day" in honor of Turner's civic contributions.
+The Los Angeles City Council declared January 22, 2019 "Justin Turner Day" in honor of his civic contributions.
 He was also awarded the Roberto Clemente Award in 2022 after his fifth career nomination for his humanitarian actions.

-Media figure and business interests
+Endorsements and business interests

-Endorsements

 Turner was the most endorsed MLB athlete in 2024 with 20 deals, ahead of then-Mariners teammate Julio Rodríguez and Arizona Diamondbacks Corbin Carroll, according to a report by Sponsor United.

 In June 2024, Turner became a part-owner and ambassador for Beard Club.
 Turner's red beard and infield position led to his nickname "RedTurn2" and inspired his social media username, "Redturn2."